 Design, data and costs

 Grand Theft Auto can be immersive and compelling for players, which can result in extended stints of gameplay and strong emotions.
 Getting players to step away from games of this kind can be challenging as users enjoy the status and sociability of the game.
-It is recommended that players use gaming rounds to balance game times with times when they can take a break.
+If you allow your child to play GTA, it is recommended that players use gaming rounds to balance game times with times when they can take a break.

 As with many games played via an app, it relies on in-game purchases to create additional revenue.
 There is a strong element of social pressure to make purchases when playing with friends.
 Players should be aware of in-app purchases and ensure they understand that real money is used to make purchases within the game.
 You can also set up relevant in-app purchase settings on the device.